DelStar/pulsechain/README.md

 ### Unregister a Validator

-Validators looking to cease operation can un-register themselves vai the same [PulseChain validator & staking ui](https://stake.v2.testnet.pulsechain.com/).
+Validators looking to cease operation can un-register themselves via the same [PulseChain validator & staking ui](https://stake.v2.testnet.pulsechain.com/).
 An un-registered validator will be removed from the validator pool at the next validator rotation.
 > A validator can be re-registered without requiring a new deposit.